BLimmie/Scheduler/README.md

 Website Link: http://grid-scheduler.herokuapp.com/Login.html

-*The following credentials can be used to access a default student account or a default admin account:*
+*User account creation is possible.
+Nonetheless, the following credentials can be used to access a default student account or a default admin account:*

 * *_Email:_* **john.doe@gmail.com**
 * *_Password:_* **password**